vippsas/vipps-developers/newsletters/2020-12-newsletter.md

 ## API Dashboard 🚦

-We are working on an API Dashboard that will be available under "Utvikler" on [portal.vipps.no](https://portal.vipps.no).
+We are working on an API Dashboard that will be available under *Utvikler* on [portal.vipps.no](https://portal.vipps.no).
 The API Dashboard will make it easier for integrators to find errors and possible improvements in the use of the APIs.